SIVIRA/unwallet-client-sdk-js/docs/functions.md

 # Functions

 > **Note**\
-> To execute the sample codes below, you need to create an application with unWallet Enterprise in advance.
+> You need to register your application to unWallet Enterprise in advance.

 ## authorize